-Cloud seeding is the process of throwing chemical agents into an already existing cloud mass that causes the cloud to thicken and/or water vapor to condense and fall as rain or snow.
-The chemicals can be thrown from the ground or the air.
-In the air they are known as chemtrails.
+Cloud seeding is the process of throwing a specific chemical or biological agent into an already existing cloud mass that causes the cloud to thicken and/or water vapor to condense and fall as rain or snow.
+They can be thrown from the ground or the air, and are currently being used to:

-- To increase rainfall where it doesn't rain much.
+- Increase rainfall where it doesn't rain much.

-- To clean or cool the air for outdoor events.
+- Clean or cool the air for outdoor events.

 Government bodies, utilities, and private companies all use cloud seeding for projects such as these.
-Agents commonly used are sodium iodide (underneath a cloud), dry ice (above a cloud), sea salt (in warmer climates), liquid propane (to reduce fog), and desiccated ice-nucleating bacteria.
+Agents commonly used are sodium iodide (underneath a cloud), dry ice (above a cloud), sea salt (in warmer climates), liquid propane (to reduce fog), and desiccated ice-nucleating bacteria––Pseudomonas syringae.

 Cloud Seeding Experiments

 In 1946, researchers connected with the General Electric Research Laboratory in New York discovered the possibility for using both dry ice and silver iodide to trigger precipitation.
-In November of that year they tested in real time, causing snow to fall near Mount Greylock in Western Massachussetts.
+In November of that year they tested both in real time, causing snow to fall near Mount Greylock in Western Massachusetts.

 In the 1960s, the United States Bureau of Reclamation and the National Oceanic & Atmospheric Administration (NOAA) agencies started supporting the development of further research.
 California was one of the country's early experimenters, starting in 1948, according to Wikipedia.